 Fund helps drive business growth A government funded project is helping boost Hillingdon's prosperity by enabling the council to further support local businesses to thrive, improve green spaces, provide job opportunities across the borough and invest in local communities to help raise quality of life. he UK Shared Prosperity Fund (UKSPF) has already begun to have an impact in local communities through the delivery of high quality refurbishments to some of the borough's play areas, and two very different business support programmes aiming to give a welcome boost to the local economy are also underway.
 Several strands of work in Hillingdon are funded by the scheme, with local businesses among the first to benefit from the initial projects.
 In February, representatives from more than 60 small medium enterprises (SMEs) attended the Civic Centre in Uxbridge for the launch event of a new business support programme aimed at giving expert advice on how to secure new or bigger contracts that would enable their businesses to grow.
 The 'Supplier Ready' programme will be delivered by the council in partnership with experts Branduin Business Support Ltd and was the launch event as part of a programme to enable local SMEs to engage with the procurement process more effectively.
 At the event (pictured above), guests were able to hear from expert business speakers from HS2, Heathrow Airport, Brunel University and the council.
 They covered a range of topics focused on procuring new contracts, covering business strategy, social value, having a procurement schedule, gaining access to opportunities to tender for work and more.
-The second part of the event was delivered by Branduin and covered what would be delivered through the Supplier Ready 'fit to bid' programme, including oneto-one sessions and workshops all tailored to helping small businesses bid successfully.
+The second part of the event was delivered by Branduin and covered what would be delivered through the Supplier Ready 'fit to bid' programme, including one-to-one sessions and workshops all tailored to helping small businesses bid successfully.
 Chartered surveying and architectural consultant, Mark Baldwin, attended the event to see how it could help his Uxbridge-based architecture and construction company, Plansdesigned.
 He said: "I found this to be a professional, informative, interesting and refreshing event.
 "I hope this programme will help my business in the future by embracing a locally established business, which cares about Hillingdon borough."
 Food businesses get a hygiene boost The second project to go live under the UKSPF funding is a food safety programme enabling local food businesses with lower food hygiene ratings (scores on the doors) to get help to improve their score.
 The initial tranche of 35 businesses has already been contacted by the council with an offer of taking part in the programme, with the first of those already enrolled and on board.
 This first band of work is targeting specifically those businesses with a rating of one and two (out of five).
 The project also offers preinspection advice to new businesses, and the council is encouraging start-ups that have registered to also enrol on the programme.
-Managing Director of 40-yearold family business, Acorn Engraving Company Ltd, Chet Pankhania, also attended to see how the event could help him.
-He said: "It was a very well-organised event from the council and underlined their determination for What is the UKSPF?
+Through the scheme, small businesses in the borough will be given help with: - face-to-face coaching on food hygiene and safety - hygiene and safety marketing and sales management - preventing money loss - staff training - preparing for inspection / re-rating visits - legal requirements for hygiene and allergen information.